Cannon: East Asia

 References to cannons proliferated throughout China in the following centuries.
 Cannon featured in literary pieces.
 In 1341 Xian Zhang wrote a poem called The Iron Cannon Affair describing a cannonball fired from an eruptor which could "pierce the heart or belly when striking a man or horse, and even transfix several persons at once."
 By the 1350s the cannon was used extensively in Chinese warfare.
 In 1358 the Ming army failed to take a city due to its garrisons' usage of cannon, however, they themselves would use cannon, in the thousands, later on during the siege of Suzhou in 1366.

 The Mongol invasion of Java in 1293 brought gunpowder technology to the Nusantara archipelago in the form of cannon (Chinese: Pao).
 During the Ming dynasty cannons were used in riverine warfare at the Battle of Lake Poyang.
 One shipwreck in Shandong had a cannon dated to 1377 and an anchor dated to 1372.
 From the 13th to 15th centuries cannon-armed Chinese ships also travelled throughout Southeast Asia.
 Cannon appeared in Đại Việt by 1390 at the latest.

 The first of the western cannon to be introduced were breech-loaders in the early 16th century, which the Chinese began producing themselves by 1523 and improved on by including composite metal construction in their making.

-Japan did not acquire cannon until 1510 when a monk brought one back from China, and did not produce any in appreciable numbers.
+Japan did not acquire cannons until 1510 when a monk brought one back from China, and did not produce any in appreciable numbers.
 During the 1593 siege of Pyongyang, 40,000 Ming troops deployed a variety of cannons against Japanese troops.
-Despite their defensive advantage and the use of arquebus by Japanese soldiers, the Japanese were at a severe disadvantage due to their lack of cannon.
+Despite their defensive advantage and the use of arquebus by Japanese soldiers, the Japanese were at a severe disadvantage due to their lack of cannon usage.
 Throughout the Japanese invasions of Korea (1592–1598), the Ming–Joseon coalition used artillery widely in land and naval battles, including on the turtle ships of Yi Sun-sin.

 According to Ivan Petlin, the first Russian envoy to Beijing, in September 1619, the city was armed with large cannon with cannonballs weighing more than 30 kg.